Aftermath of the Korean War: Australia

+From 1950 to 1953, 17,000 Australians fought as part of the United Nations multinational forces.
 As the war continued, several other nations grew less willing to contribute more ground troops.
 Australia, however, increased its troop strength in Korea.

 After the war ended, Australians remained in Korea for four years as military observers.
 Australia gained political and security benefits, the most significant being the signing of the ANZUS Treaty with the United States and New Zealand.